FDB-Cabinet/ssed-seeker/Readme.md

   - Maximum number of iterations/seeds to run.
 If omitted, runs indefinitely (or until user-provided seeds are exhausted).
 - --token <TOKEN>
   - GitLab token to use.
 If not set, read from `GITLAB_TOKEN`.
+  - Optional; required only if you want automatic GitLab issue creation and uploads.
   - Env: `GITLAB_TOKEN`.
 - --gitlab-url <HOST>
   - GitLab host (no protocol), e.g. `gitlab.com` or `gitlab.example.com`.